 Ice core observations combined with model-based estimates thus reveal with high confidence that both terrestrial and marine CH4 and N2O emissions were reduced under glacial climate conditions.
-Multiple lines of evidence indicate with high confidence that enhanced storage of remineralised CO2 in the ocean interior, owing to a combination of synergistic mechanisms, was sufficient to balance the removal of carbon from the atmosphere and the terrestrial biosphere reservoirs combined during the last ice age.
+Multiple lines of evidence indicate with high confidence that enhanced storage of remineralized CO2 in the ocean interior, owing to a combination of synergistic mechanisms, was sufficient to balance the removal of carbon from the atmosphere and the terrestrial biosphere reservoirs combined during the last ice age.